AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 #### block\_component

-The block_component consists of a collection of block\_components such as heading, bulleted\_lists, image\_block\_components, etc. We have already talked about some of them
+The block_component consists of a collection of block_components such as headings, bulleted_lists, image_block_components, etc. We have already mentioned some of them.

 #### editor\_component